-In 10 of Canada's provinces and territories, 1 RN applicants are required to successfully complete the National Council Licensure Examination (NCLEX-RN).
-2 The NCLEX-RN is a computer-adaptive test administered by the National Council of State Boards of Nursing (NCSBN).
+The registration exam used by 10 of Canada's nursing regulators is the National Council Licensure Examination (NCLEX-RN).1 The NCLEX-RN is a computer-adaptive test administered by the National Council of State Boards of Nursing (NCSBN).
 NCSBN has administered the NCLEX-RN as a registration exam for licensure in the United States since 1982 and in Canada since 2015.
-NCSBN is an independent, not-for-profit organization whose members include boards of nursing in the 50 states, the District of Columbia, four U.S. territories and 24 associate members (including all members of CCRNR).3
+NCSBN is an independent, not-for-profit organization whose members include boards of nursing in the 50 states, the District of Columbia, four U.S. territories and 24 associate members (including all members of CCRNR).2

 1Yukon Registered Nurses Association processes applicants via endorsement from other Canadian provinces or territories, and the Northwest Territories and Nunavut have a combined nursing regulator.

-2Applicants for RN licensure in Québec complete the OIIQ's (Ordre des infirmières et infirmiers du Québec) professional examination.
+Applicants for RN licensure in Québec complete the OIIQ's (Ordre des infirmières et infirmiers du Québec) professional examination.